laravel/docs/routing.md

 <a name="route-group-middleware"></a>
 ### Middleware

-To assign middleware to all routes within a group, you may use the `middleware` key in the group attribute array.
+To assign middleware to all routes within a group, you may use the `middleware` method before defining the group.
 Middleware are executed in the order they are listed in the array:

-    Route::middleware('auth')->group( function () {
+    Route::middleware(['first', 'second'])->group(function () {
         Route::get('/', function () {
-            // Uses Auth Middleware
+            // Uses first & second Middleware
         });

         Route::get('user/profile', function () {
-            // Uses Auth Middleware
+            // Uses first & second Middleware
         });
     });

 <a name="route-group-namespaces"></a>
 ### Namespaces

-Another common use-case for route groups is assigning the same PHP namespace to a group of controllers using the `namespace` parameter in the group array:
+Another common use-case for route groups is assigning the same PHP namespace to a group of controllers using the `namespace` method:

-    Route::namespace('Admin')->group( function () {
+    Route::namespace('Admin')->group(function () {
         // Controllers Within The "App\Http\Controllers\Admin" Namespace
     });